Unbiased Bike Reviews, Guides & How-To's

 The SmartForm C1 alloy frame is light and stiff to prevent power being lost.
 Thanks to the heat-treating process used in manufacturing, it is also strong enough to deal with repeated hammering through potholes or cobblestone streets.
 Cannondale is so sure of the frame’s strength and durability that it comes with a lifetime warranty.

 Cannondale has used its OPI technology for the Bad Boy Frame.
 OPI stands for “One-Piece-Integrated” and means that the top-tube and down-tube are made from one piece of material with a headset welded on.
 This reduces the number of parts needed to construct the frame, as well as the amount of welding needed.
 Overall weight is therefore reduced.

-On top of the high performance, the frame on Cannondale Bad Boy 1 looks really good!
+On top of the high performance, the frame on Cannondale Bad Boy 1 looks really good as well!

 Ever leaned your bike against something only to find you have scratched the paintwork?
 Cannondale has added a protective strip to the top tube to help prevent this from happening.

 The head-turning and stylish lefty fork makes an appearance on the Bad Boy.
 Only having one arm reduces weight but there is no compromise on strength when it comes to this fork.
 Made from sturdy alloy, it will put up with the same abuse that you throw at the frame.